lolkedijkstra/aquarae/README.md

 # Aquarae Project Setup

-I would suggest working using the CLI and Git.
-This way the developer can work locally on his own hardware and sync with the remote repository.
+I would suggest working using the CLI and Git as it makes development much more efficient and in addition, the code (theme) is easy to share.
+Doing this the developer can work locally on his own hardware and sync with the remote repository branch.
 It can be either my repository or the repository of the contractor.
-In the first case I will have to upload the public keys (ssh), in the latter case I can pull from the repository of the contractor.
+In the first case I will upload the public keys (ssh), in the latter case I can pull from the repository of the contractor, after receiving a notification.
+In addition it would allow me to first test locally (acceptance test) before deploying to the live website.
+It also allows feature testing, that I can subsequently try out locally.

 ## Workflow Summary
 - work and test locally in development or feature branch